 Students in the B.A. in Theatre Design/Technology Concentration are required to meet the following criteria to remain in the concentration:

 - Students must maintain a 2.0 overall grade point average.

 - Students must maintain an overall grade average of "B-" or above in all courses in the Design/Technology concentration.

-- Design and technology students will play an active role in the production season as Assistant Designers and in production staff positions, i.e. Master Electrician, Props Master, Costume Crafts, etc. See the policy for Assignment of Production Positions and job descriptions in the Production Team Handbook
+- Design/Technology students will play an active role in the production season as Assistant Designers and in production staff positions, i.e. Props Master, Costume Crafts, etc. See the policy for Assignment of Production Positions and job descriptions in the Production Team Handbook

 View the Portfolio Review Criteria here.

 Finish in Four